aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/charts/data-source/create-dynamic-charts/_index.md

 {{% alert color="primary" %}}

 Excel tables are referred to as ListObjects in Aspose.Cells' perspective therefore we will use the term "ListObject" instead of "Table" for clarity.
-Please read in detail on how to [create ListObjects](/cells/java/creating-a-list-object/) with Aspose.Cells for .NET API.
+Please read in detail on how to [create ListObjects](/cells/java/creating-a-list-object/) with Aspose.Cells for Java API.

 {{% /alert %}}